 - The rock steps approaching the first bridge as you head west on the trail from Phelps Park were renovated in June and July.

 Re-establishment of Trail from Dug Road to Phelps Park

 Park staff are re-establishing a trail that links Dug Road to Phelps Park.
 Stone mason John Klosterboer constructed stone pillars in July and August as a marker for the entrance of the north end of the trail.
 This project is part of the Iowa Great Places Grant and trail work is expected to be completed in Spring or Early Summer 2021.

 In addition to the trail work, large ash trees were recently removed due to the emerald ash borer disease.

 Carlson Park is Decorah's newest park.

 - A master plan for future development is being created.

-- The park may be closed for a period of July following trail construction and seeding to allow the grass to grow.
+- The park was closed for a period in July following trail construction and seeding to allow the grass to grow.

 - Two open house events were held in early October at Carlson Park as an opportunity for the public to share their input regarding the development of a master plan for this new park.
 Attendees were invited to bring their hiking shoes or off-road bike to explore the undeveloped property.
 Suggestions and comments were taken onsite by park planners during the open house events or could be submitted by electronic survey.